benkeen/birdsearch.org/README.md

 #### Remaining.
 Notes.

 - Notable searches
-- Fix colour of second button on intro overlay
 - get loading spinner to load continually
 - after clicking "anywhere" should have a bouncy thing pointing to the search bar.
 - Improve speed of filter on species panel